 Cause of Broken Rib

-The extent of a broken rib ranges from cracked bones to multiple ribs that are in entirely separate pieces, known as Flail chest.
-While cracked ribs are still painful, they don’t bear the same dangers of broken ribs.
+The extent of broken rib injuries can range from a hairline fracture to multiple ribs that are in entirely separate pieces, known as Flail chest.

 Broken Rib Symptoms